 Director – John ‘Bud’ Cardos, Screenplay – Stanford Whitmore, Producers – Dick Clark & Edward L. Montoro, Photography – John Morrill, Music – Roger Kellaway, Visual Effects – Peter Kuran & Harry Moreau, Special Effects – Roger Knott, Makeup Effects – Steve Neill.
 Production Company – A Dick Clark-Edward L. Montoro Production.

-William Devane (Roy Warner/Steve Dupree), Richard Jaeckel (Dave Mooney), Cathy Lee Crosby (Zoe Owens), Biff Elliott (Resler), Jacqueline Hyde (De Resney), Keenan Wynn (Sherman Ross), Warren Kemmerling (Captain Speer)
+William Devane (Roy Warner/Steve Dupree), Richard Jaeckel (Dave Mooney), Cathy Lee Crosby (Zoe Owens), Biff Elliott (Resler), Jacqueline Hyde (De Resney), Keenan Wynn (Sherman Ross), Warren Kemmerling (Captain Speer), John Bloom (The Monster)

 An extra-terrestrial creature that shoots rays from its eyes lands in Los Angeles and stalks the city, ripping the head off one person every night.
 The police are completely baffled.
 After his daughter is killed by the creature, Steve Dupree, an ex-con turned fiction writer, teams up with a tv reporter Zoe Owens to track down the creature.
 Together they follow a psychic’s premonition that the creature will kill a young actor on a particular night and set out to find the actor and thus ambush the creature.

 With the amount of money and the number of executive, co-, line and associate producers and production assistants necessary to the making of a film today, one would think that someone along the line would surely notice if it was a turd.
 Here lies proof that turkey material was not unique to the 1950s and $1.59 Z-movie.